JuliaLinearAlgebra/MatrixDepot.jl/README.md

 ### Sets of Matrix Names - Pattern

 For some functions it makes sense to have lists of matrix names to operate on, for example to select a set matrices with certain properties.
-These sets are descibed by 'Patterns', which are applied to matrix names and also to other matrix properties.
+These sets are described by 'Patterns', which are applied to matrix names and also to other matrix properties.

 The following pattern types are supported: